let-def/cuite/doc/CAMLregion.md

 ## Sub-regions

-Assuming that roots have the same life-time as an external function works well when a finite amount of work is done by this function, in particular a finite number of root is needed.
+Assuming that roots have the same life-time as an external function works well when a finite amount of work is done by this function, in particular a finite number of roots are needed.

 However, for long-running function (for instance, an event loop driven by C-code), the over-approximation of lifetimes can be problematic.
 For these cases, we allow the introduction of sub-regions, valid in a local scope.